Sign Up for a Free Account

 Overview

-Pelizaeus-Merzbacher disease is an X-linked recessive leukodystrophy caused by pathogenic variants in the proteolipid protein 1 (PLP1) gene.
-It typically presents in the first year of life with congenital hypotonia, nystagmus, and ataxia.
-There are a few different forms of Pelizaeus-Merzbacher disease, depending on the type of genetic variant.
+Pelizaeus-Merzbacher disease (PMD) is an X-linked recessive leukodystrophy caused by pathogenic variants in the proteolipid protein 1 (PLP1) gene, a major component of myelin formation and maintenance.
+Pelizaeus-Merzbacher disease typically presents in the first year of life with hypotonia, nystagmus, spasticity, and ataxia.
+There are several forms of Pelizaeus-Merzbacher disease, depending on the type of genetic variant.
 They range on a clinical spectrum of disease from the severe connatal form to an uncomplicated spastic paraparesis syndrome.
 In this article, the authors describe the clinical features, pathophysiology, differential diagnosis, diagnostic workup, and management of Pelizaeus-Merzbacher disease and its various forms.
 Understanding disease pathology and improving the diagnosis rate is increasingly vital as therapeutic options are in development and clinical trials.

 Key points

-• Pelizaeus-Merzbacher disease is caused by a variety of mutations in the PLP1 gene that lead to oligodendrocyte dysfunction and a reduction or absence of myelin in the central nervous system.
+• Pelizaeus-Merzbacher disease is caused by a variety of pathogenic variants in the PLP1 gene that lead to misfolded or reduced levels of protein, causing oligodendrocyte dysfunction and a reduction or absence of myelin in the central nervous system.

 • The clinical presentation is on a spectrum, from the severe connatal form to an uncomplicated spastic paraparesis syndrome.